Mutagen-Modding/Mutagen/docs/plugins/specific/Placed.md

 # Placed Objects

-Cells contain "placed" records -- objects, NPCs, traps, and other things that exist at a specific position in the game world.
+Cells contain "placed" records like objects, NPCs, traps, and other things that exist at a specific position in the game world.
 These records live inside a Cell's `Persistent` or `Temporary` lists and are one of the most commonly interacted with record types when writing patchers.

 ## The IPlaced Umbrella Interface

 `IPlaced` is an **umbrella interface** that covers all the different types of things that can be placed inside a cell.
-A single cell can contain a mix of placed NPCs, placed objects, placed traps, and more -- all stored together in the same list typed as `IPlaced`.
+A single cell can contain a mix of placed NPCs, placed objects, placed traps, and more all stored together in the same list typed as `IPlaced`.

 The reason `IPlaced` is an interface rather than a base class is because the concrete types have very different record structures and inheritance hierarchies.
 A `PlacedNpc` and a `PlacedArrow` share some common placement data (position, enable parent, scripts, etc.), but are otherwise very different records.
 The interface unifies them under one type so cells can store them in a single collection.